prof3ssorSt3v3/mad9034/docs/assignments/README.md

 # MAD9034 Deliverables

 Every week there will be work for you to complete inside or outside of class.
 Some exercises will be larger than others.
-There will be four group assignments (20%), five graded assignments (30%), midterm (10%), final project(30%) and final presentation (10%).
+There will be four group assignments (20%), six graded assignments (30%), midterm (10%), final project(30%) and final presentation (10%).

 [BS LMS MAD9034_010_020 Assignments page](https://brightspace.algonquincollege.com/d2l/lms/dropbox/user/folders_list.d2l?ou=474453&isprv=0)